 High Voltage Significance

-Northern states in the United States tend to have high voltage heating systems.
+Homes in the northern United States tend to have high voltage heating systems.
 Many high voltage systems are baseboard heaters throughout a home.
 However, in-floor heaters and forced fans are not abnormal for high voltage systems.

 The fallback of a high voltage system is that there is a thermostat in every room.
 But, if that is how your home is made up, how is that your fault?
 The cost to automaton may be more significant, but the savings are huge in the long run.
 Seeing a positive return is what most of us want.